 Smugglers Cove adventure golf

 This 18 hole adventure golf course on the seafront in Bournemouth is ideal for young pirates with holes to challenge the whole family.
-A round at Smugglers Cove costs £9.60 for adults, £6.60 for under 16s, and £28 for a family of two adults and up to three children.

 Find out more about Smuggles Cove.